 \section{LeanDojo Technical Details}

-We provide more information on how LeanDojo extracts data from and interacts with Lean.\footnote{``Lean'' in this paper refers to Lean 3 by default.
-Lean 4 is not backward-compatible and is less mature as of now.
-It is also supported by LeanDojo but is in the alpha stage (Appendix~\ref{appendix:lean4}).} For further details, please check our open-source implementation.
+We provide more information on how LeanDojo extracts data from and interacts with Lean.\footnote{``Lean'' in our paper refers to Lean 3 by default.
+Lean 4 is not backward-compatible but is also supported by LeanDojo.
+Our Lean 4 results are in Appendix~\ref{appendix:lean4}.} For further details, please check our open-source implementation.